cruncher/sparky/README.md

         type: 'data'
     };

+This is a very simple way to get an app working quickly on a page.

 Sparky also understands how to bind to some SVG attributes.
 Read more about <a href="#sparky-templates">Sparky templates</a>.

 ## Sparky(node, model, ctrl)